Best Budget Laptops for Working from Home

 HP Stream 14-inch Laptop Intel Celeron N4000 4GB RAM 64GB eMMC with Office 365

-I’ll be honest: the Celeron N4000 processor in this laptop is slow.
-It runs at 1.1GHz, which is roughly half the speed of the other processors on this list.
-If you need to run heavy software or juggle a dozen browser tabs, look elsewhere.
+The Celeron N4000 processor in this laptop is slow.
+It runs at 1.1GHz base with burst speeds up to 2.6GHz, which is roughly half the sustained performance of the Ryzen 3 3250U in the IdeaPad 3.
+Running heavy software or juggling a dozen browser tabs isn’t this machine’s strength.

 How to Pick the Right One for Your WFH Setup

 Picking a budget laptop isn’t just about specs.
 It’s about matching the machine to how you actually work.
-Here’s my framework after years of helping people set up home offices on a budget.
+Here’s a quick decision framework based on the most common home office on a budget setups.

 If you work with spreadsheets and multiple tabs: Go with the Lenovo IdeaPad 3.
 The Ryzen 3 processor handles multitasking better than the Pentium or Celeron chips.
 The 128GB SSD keeps things snappy.